teleporthq/teleport-code-generators/packages/teleport-project-generator-gatsby/README.md

 # teleport-project-generator-gatsby

-Project generator using React and React-Router, on top of a standard webpack config.
+Project generator using React on top of gatsby default template.

 > This package is part of the [teleport ecosystem](https://github.com/teleporthq/teleport-code-generators).
 For a complete guide, check out the [official documentation](https://docs.teleporthq.io/).